Related Topics:

 So that you as a new student will have an opportunity to have a strong sense of independence, we ask that you agree to spend the first month, including weekends, in the apartments without going home for visits.
 Families and friends may visit you in the apartments during this time; however, they may not stay overnight in the apartments.

-After the first month of training, you may have up to two family members as overnight guests in your apartment.
-However, plans for having overnight guests must be discussed with your apartment mate.
-If you are under the age of 18, you have a 10:00 P.M. curfew on week nights and a 12:00 A.M. curfew on weekend nights.
+If you are under the age of 18, you have a 10:00 P.M. curfew on weeknights and a 12:00 A.M. curfew on weekend nights.

 Traveling to and from the Center

 While traveling to and from the Center each day, including to and from Center activities, students are required to take the bus or walk.
 Students are not allowed to take rides to and from the Center, or any outside Center activity during the training day from family or friends.
 This includes Ubers and Lyft.
-Exceptions may be made ahead of time for things such as doctors appointments with permission from the Center Director.
+Exceptions may be made ahead of time for things such as doctors’ appointments with permission from the Center Director.

 Medical Needs